How To Hire Great Online Teachers

 After working through your data, prioritise the specific areas that your recruitment team needs to focus on.
 Even though you can set and work towards “stretch goals”, your overall recruitment goals should always be realistic and attainable and backed up by a measured tracking of results.

-2. Know Your Target Audience and Where To Find Them
+2. Know Your Target Audience And Where To Find Them

-A few general sources are:
+A few general sources:

 Online